zerotohero-dev/JFDI/README.md

 To install run `npm install -g jfdi`.

-This program does nothing right now.
+This program in its very early development.

+Feel free to contribute.